Zoetis (NYSE:ZTS) PT Raised to $220.00 at Piper Sandler

-Zoetis (NYSE:ZTS – Free Report) had its price target increased by Piper Sandler from $215.00 to $220.00 in a research report report published on Tuesday morning, Benzinga reports.
-Piper Sandler currently has an overweight rating on the stock.
+Zoetis (NYSE:ZTS – Free Report) had its target price raised by Piper Sandler from $215.00 to $220.00 in a report published on Tuesday, Benzinga reports.
+The firm currently has an overweight rating on the stock.

-Several other equities analysts have also recently commented on the stock.
-Stifel Nicolaus increased their price target on shares of Zoetis from $195.00 to $215.00 and gave the stock a buy rating in a research report on Friday, January 12th.
+Other analysts also recently issued reports about the company.
+Stifel Nicolaus raised their target price on Zoetis from $195.00 to $215.00 and gave the company a buy rating in a research note on Friday, January 12th.
 The Goldman Sachs Group increased their price target on shares of Zoetis from $190.00 to $226.00 and gave the stock a buy rating in a research report on Wednesday, January 17th.
+Jefferies Financial Group reaffirmed a buy rating and set a $230.00 price target on shares of Zoetis in a research report on Tuesday, December 19th.
 BNP Paribas initiated coverage on shares of Zoetis in a research report on Thursday, December 7th.
 They set an outperform rating and a $237.00 price target on the stock.
-Jefferies Financial Group reaffirmed a buy rating and set a $230.00 price target on shares of Zoetis in a research report on Tuesday, December 19th.
-Finally, StockNews.com cut shares of Zoetis from a strong-buy rating to a buy rating in a research report on Tuesday.
-Nine investment analysts have rated the stock with a buy rating, According to MarketBeat.com, the company has a consensus rating of Buy and an average target price of $224.33.
+Finally, Barclays increased their price target on shares of Zoetis from $255.00 to $260.00 and gave the stock an overweight rating in a research report on Wednesday, February 14th.
+Nine investment analysts have rated the stock with a buy rating, According to data from MarketBeat, the stock currently has an average rating of Buy and an average target price of $224.33.

 Check Out Our Latest Analysis on Zoetis